 The Settlement and Stipulation require an analysis of the physical and economic impacts of each disposition.
-The agreements for the conservation easement on Parcels 1016-1023 of the Lyons Reservoir planning unit have not mandated any changes to the physical or economic uses and PG&E intends to manage the lands in a manner consistent with the current physical and economic uses.
+The transaction terms for the Doyle Springs planning unit have not mandated any changes to the physical or economic uses and PG&E intends to manage the lands in a manner consistent with the current physical and economic uses.

-No new activities are proposed that will result in physical impacts.
+All existing agreements (described in Chapter 1) will continue.
+No new activities are proposed that will result in any detrimental physical impacts.

+The conservation easement held by the Sequoia Riverlands Trust will permit the existing economic use on the lands to continue.
 The conservation easement will prohibit development and other uses of the land that would significantly impair the BPVs, all subject to PG&E's Hydro Reserved Rights.
-PG&E's Hydro Reserved Rights are referenced in the conservation easement, which can be found in Appendix 2.
+PG&E's Hydro Reserved Rights are referenced in the conservation easement, which can be found in Appendix 2, page 28.